Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Green Point has 66 active public transport stops, all of which are bus stops.
-These stops are served by 65 different routes that together facilitate 1,756 weekly passenger trips.
-The accessibility of the transport system is rated as excellent, with residents on average located 126 meters from their nearest stop.
+Green Point has 66 active public transport stops, serving a mix of bus routes.
+These stops are serviced by 65 individual routes, collectively providing 1,756 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 126 meters from the nearest stop.
+Most residents commute outward due to Green Point's primarily residential nature.
+Car remains the dominant mode of transport at 94%.
+Vehicle ownership averages 1.3 per dwelling.

-The service frequency averages 250 trips per day across all routes, which equates to approximately 26 weekly trips per individual stop.
+According to the 2021 Census, a high 37.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 250 trips per day across all routes, equating to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport